-Jennifer Perez is TV6's award-winning morning meteorologist.
+Jennifer Perez is a sealed National Weather Association and award-winning meteorologist.

+She returned to the Upper Peninsula in 2018 after spending some time in tornado alley as a weekend meteorologist for the KSPR Weather Team in Springfield, Missouri.
+Hint-she loves severe weather.
 Jennifer was born in Puerto Rico but raised in sunny Florida.
 Growing up in Florida she loved watching thunderstorms in the summer.
 After touring the weather department at WJXT, her local news station in Jacksonville, Florida, she realized her future was in Meteorology.

 In 2011, she graduated from the University of Central Florida with a Bachelor of Arts in broadcast journalism and a minor in theater.

 Jennifer enjoys hiking, exploring, spending time on the lake, and attending plays.
 Jennifer is excited to be back on the shores of Lake Superior.
-Interesting tidbits: she’s fluent in Spanish, huge Disney fanatic, and loves chicken wings (all the chicken wings)!!
+Interesting tidbits: she’s fluent in Spanish, a huge Disney fanatic, and loves chicken wings (all the chicken wings)!!